IMPORTANT SAFETY INFORMATION

 - Your child might develop certain eye conditions, such as cataracts, glaucoma, or optic nerve damage

-- Your child’s body may develop allergies to Acthar.
-Signs of allergic reaction are:
+- Your child’s body may develop allergies to Acthar; these allergies may be severe.
+Signs of allergic reaction include:

 - Skin rash and itching